-26. Each member admitted to Fellowship shall be entitled to an appropriate form of Certificate under the Seal of the College and may, subject to the payment of the annual fellowship subscription, use after their name the designation 'FRCPath'.
+26. Each member admitted to Fellowship shall be entitled to an appropriate form of Certificate under the Seal of the College and may, subject to the payment of the annual fellowship subscription, use after their name the designation.
+The approved designation for Fellows admitted prior to 28 November 2022 shall be 'FRCPath'.
+For Fellows admitted after 28 November 2022 the approved designation shall be (i) 'FRCPath' for those admitted to Fellowship by examination or by reason of being a distinguished medical practitioner or scientist, or (ii) 'FRCPath(Res)' for those admitted to Fellowship by submission of published works.
 The designation for Honorary Fellows shall be 'FRCPath(Hon)'.
+For the avoidance of doubt and for equity, applications for Fellowship by submission of published works received and under consideration at 28 November 2022 will remain to be entitled to the 'FRCPath' designation should their application be successful after this date.